Did you know?

 Governance – Netherlands expand

-A cohesive society is one where citizens have a high degree of confidence in their governmental institutions and public administration.
-In the Netherlands 72% of people say they trust their political institutions, more than the OECD average of 56% and one of the highest rates in the OECD area.
+Trust in government is essential for social cohesion and well-being.
+In the Netherlands 54% of people say they trust their national government, more than the OECD average of 39%.
 High voter turnout is another measure of public trust in government and of citizens’ participation in the political process.
 In the most recent elections for which data is available, voter turnout in the Netherlands was 75% of those registered.
 This figure is slightly higher than the OECD average of 72%.

 Even if the right to vote is universal in all OECD countries, not everyone exercises this right.
 There is little difference in the voting rates of men and women in most OECD countries.
-This is the case in the Netherlands, where the voter turnout of men and women is similar, at respectively 74% and 77%.
+This is the case in the Netherlands, where the voter turnout of men and women is similar, at an estimated 73% and 76%.
 While on average there are few differences between men and women concerning participation in elections, income can have a strong influence on voter turnout.
-In the Netherlands, voter turnout for the top 20% of the population is an estimated 85%, whereas the participation rate of the bottom 20% is an estimated 65%.
-This 20 percentage point difference is much higher than the OECD average difference of 12 percentage points, and points to shortcomings in the political mobilisation of those of lower socio-economic status.
+In the Netherlands, voter turnout for the top 20% of the population is an estimated 84%, whereas the participation rate of the bottom 20% is an estimated 65%.
+This 19 percentage point difference is much higher than the OECD average difference of 11 percentage points, and points to shortcomings in the political mobilisation of those of lower socio-economic status.

 Ensuring that government decision making is not compromised by conflicts of interest is key to maintaining trust in government.
 Transparency is therefore essential to hold government to account and to maintain confidence in public institutions.